Persian cats have a distinctive flattened face and long hair, which can grow up to 10 inches in places.

 Buying a Persian cat is a big commitment.

-This is no low maintenance moggy.
-You must be sure that you have the time to commit to coat care every single day, to keep them in a healthy condition.
+You must be sure that you have the time to commit to coat care every single day, to keep them in as healthy a condition as possible.

 If you decide to buy a Persian cat then choose your kitten carefully, and follow the breeder search guidelines given above to ensure that you make the best possible decision.